-- the word processor is either connected to a printer so that a script can be printed off, or have the facility to print from a portable storage medium - the candidate is present to verify that the work printed is his or her own - a word-processed script is attached to any answer booklet which contains some of the answers - if a candidate omits to insert the required header or footer, he/she is instructed to handwrite the details as a header or footer; the candidate is supervised throughout this process to ensure that he/she is solely performing this task and not re-reading their answers or amending their work in any way (ICE 14.22)
+- the word processor is either connected to a printer so that a script can be printed off, or have the facility to print from a portable storage medium - the candidate is present to verify that the work printed is his or her own - a word processed script is attached to any answer booklet which contains some of the answers - Candidates must be reminded to ensure that their centre number, candidate number and the unit/component code appear on each page as a header or footer: e.g. 12345/8001 6391/01. - if a candidate omits to insert the required header or footer, he/she is instructed to handwrite the details as a header or footer; the candidate is supervised throughout this process to ensure that he/she is solely performing this task and not re-reading their answers or amending their work in any way (ICE 14.22)